 There you go.
 Now that I’ve taught you everything, I expect to see you at a table real soon!
 Remember that I never bluff.

-If you weren’t a poker guy before you started, the short answer is probably not.
-But if you enjoyed playing poker in the saloons of Red Dead Redemption, chances are you’ll like it at a real online poker site.
+If you weren’t a poker player before you started, the short answer is probably not.
+But if you enjoyed playing poker in the saloons of Red Dead Redemption, chances are you’ll like it at a real-money online poker site.

 Overall the games are much smoother and there are hundreds of games to choose from rather than the limited options in Red Dead.
-If you don’t care that much for all the waiting in between hands either, with real online poker you can play more than one table at a time.
+If you don’t care that much for all the waiting in between hands either, with real online poker you can play more than one table at a time or play Fast-Fold Poker, where you're moved to a new table with a new hand immediately after you fold any hand..